open-mmlab/mmrotate/README.md

 * **Modular Design**

-  We decompose the rotation detection framework into different components, which makes it much easy and flexible to build a new model by combining different modules.
+  We decompose the rotated object detection framework into different components, which makes it much easy and flexible to build a new model by combining different modules.

 * **Strong baseline and State of the art**

-  The toolbox provides strong baselines and state-of-the-art methods in rotation detection.
+  The toolbox provides strong baselines and state-of-the-art methods in rotated object detection.

 </details>